Fishing With Garlic, An Underrated & Cheap Bait Attractant

 Every fish will eat bread, especially carp.
 Adding a few drops of garlic oil to bread, doughballs, bread paste, or groundbait can really attract the fish much quicker to your bait.

-Since bread soaks up the flavors much better than other baits, by adding this into the water column, the garlic really creates an awesome attractant.
+Since bread soaks up the flavours much better than other baits, by adding this into the water column, the garlic really creates an awesome attractant.

-For groundbait and dough balls, just add a few drops of oil to your dry mixture before adding the water, then add water and mix the two together thoroughly
+For groundbait and dough balls, add a few drops of oil to your dry mixture before adding the water, then add water and mix the two together thoroughly.

 Garlic Sweetcorn

-Corn is one of the cheapest carp baits, and it can be highly effective.
+Corn is one of the cheapest carp baits and can be highly effective.

 To create the garlic-infused corn, add the garlic to the can, and leave overnight (or longer).
-The juice in the can will help diffuse the garlic flavor into the sweetcorn.
+The juice in the can will help diffuse the garlic flavour into the sweetcorn.

-The great thing about adding it to corn is that you can use different options such as mashed, powdered, crushed, minced, etc. I find the mashed-up version (with all the garlic juice) works best to get the flavor into the corn better.
+The great thing about adding it to corn is using different options such as mashed, powdered, crushed, minced, etc. I find the mashed-up version (with all the garlic juice) works best to get the flavour into the corn better.

 If you like fishing with sweetcorn, give this a try.
-It’s easy to prepare and can produce some great results, especially in the summer months.
+It’s easy to prepare and can produce great results, especially in summer.

 Garlic Plastic Baits

 All plastic baits can be covered in garlic to entice fish to bite better.
-Since they do not absorb the flavor as well as soft food baits, I find the best way is to put the plastic baits such as worms into a zip-lock bag.
-Add the oil and garlic puree, then simply rub the worms, frogs, etc, this will fully coat the outside surface of the plastic.
+Since they do not absorb the flavour as well as soft food baits, I find the best way is to put the plastic baits, such as worms, into a zip-lock bag.
+Add the oil and garlic puree, then rub the worms, frogs, etc. This will fully coat the outside surface of the plastic.

 Leaving the bait in the bag for several hours will ensure better coverage.